alexander-trifonov/cyberpunk/README.md

   * Linux-aka terminal GUI, supports creating programms and whatever you want
 * ticket
   * GUI for players to let them create support tickets and GUI for admins to see what tickets are stored there

+If you have encountered any problem, feel free to dm in discord: mobious#0400 :)